Seemspyo/Slacking-studio/README.md

 # Deprecated

-this project has been deprecated.
+This project has been deprecated.
+Check new project [here](https://github.com/Seemspyo/eunsatio.io).